 Walks, cycle rides, bed pushes and other events

 If you want to hold a walking or cycling event in Jersey, you must get permission from the Department for Infrastructure and the appropriate parish Connétables first.
 If you intend to collect money as part of a charity event along the route, you will need to also get permission from the Bailiff’s Chamber.

 We will need to know the following information about your proposed event:

 - start and estimated finish time

 Please contact our events co-ordinator in writing or by phone to apply for permission to hold your event.

 Permission to hold an event in a park

-If you want to hold an organised event, such as a concert, in one of the following parks in Jersey, you must get permission from the Transport and Technical Services Department (TTS) first.
+If you want to hold an organised event, such as a concert, in one of the following parks in Jersey, you must get permission from the Department for Infrastructure first.
 A returnable deposit is required for large events, the amount varies depending on the size of the event.

 - Sir Winston Churchill Park

 - Coronation Park (Millbrook Park)